 We hold regular monthly meetings at Buddy Leonard’s Shop and hold Annual GCBA Conferences to take advantage of the work of smiths with special skills.
 The proceeds of conference revenue are used for scholarships for qualified members to attend blacksmith schools such as Campbell Folk School in North Carolina and the New England School of Metalwork in Auburn, ME.
 In recent years we have sent three members to schools.

 We are affiliated with ABANA, the Artist Blacksmith Association of North America and encourage our members to also join this national organization.
-GCBA regularly exchanges newsletters and publications with other affiliates throughout the North America.
+GCBA regularly exchanges newsletters and publications with other affiliates throughout North America.

 Tom Walker , President